Long-tailed tit: Taxonomy and systematics

 The silver-throated bushtit (Aegithalos glaucogularis) from eastern China was formerly considered conspecific with the long-tailed tit, but was later split due to significant plumage and genetic differences.

-Where the groups meet there are extensive areas occupied by very variable 'hybrids'.
-The British long-tailed tit, subspecies A. c. rosaceus, belongs to the A. c. europaeus group.

 Description

-This species has been described as a tiny (at only 13–15 cm in length, including its 7–9 cm tail), round-bodied tit with a short, stubby bill and a very long, narrow tail.
+This species has been described as a tiny (at only 13–15 cm in length, including its 7–9 cm tail), round-bodied tit-like bird with a short, stubby bill and a very long, narrow tail.
 The sexes look the same and young birds undergo a complete moult to adult plumage before the first winter.
 The plumage is mainly black and white, with variable amounts of grey and pink.

 Voice

-Vocalisations are a valuable aid to locating and identifying these birds.
-When in flocks they issue constant contact calls and are often heard before they are seen.
+This species is often identified in the field through hearing its distinctive vocalisations.
+When they are in flocks, they issue constant contact calls, so they are often heard before they are seen.
 They have three main calls, a single high pitched pit, a 'triple trill' eez-eez-eez, and a rattling schnuur.
-The calls become faster and louder when the birds cross open ground or if an individual becomes separated from the group.
+These calls become faster and louder when the birds cross open ground or if an individual becomes separated from the group.

 Distribution and habitat

-The long-tailed tit is globally widespread throughout temperate Northern Europe and the Palearctic, into boreal Scandinavia and south into the Mediterranean zone.
-It inhabits deciduous and mixed woodland with a well-developed shrub layer, favouring edge habitats.
-It can also be found in scrub, heathland with scattered trees, bushes and hedges, in farmland and riverine woodland, parks and gardens.
-The bird's year-round diet of insects and social foraging bias habitat choice in winter towards deciduous woodland, typically of oak, ash and locally sycamore species.
-For nesting, strong preference is shown towards scrub areas.
+The long-tailed tit is widespread throughout temperate Northern Europe and the Palearctic region, extending into the boreal Scandinavia and south into the Mediterranean zone.
+It inhabits deciduous and mixed woodlands with a well-developed shrub layer and favours edge habitats.
+It can also be found in scrubland, heathland with scattered trees, bushes and hedges, farmland, riverine woodland, and parks and gardens.
+The bird's year-round diet of insects and its social foraging behaviour influence its choice of habitat in winter, which is typically deciduous woodland with a canopy of oak, ash and locally sycamore species.
+For nesting, a strong preference is shown for scrub areas.
 The nest is often built in thorny bushes less than 3 m above the ground.